jarad/jarad.github.com/courses/stat587Eng/TA.md

 ## TA expectations

+- Office hours
-- Hold 2 office hours per week, ideally days immediately preceeding homework due dates (currently Fridays)
+  - Hold 2 office hours per week, ideally days immediately preceeding homework due dates (currently Mondays)
+- Lab
+  - Attend lab (as the semester goes on, you will not need to attend as much)

 - Homework
-  - Grade homework:
-    - 20 points per problem
-    - No credit if problem is not attempted
-    - 1 off for minor mistakes, e.g. typos
-    - 5 off for major mistakes indicating lack of understanding
+  - Add 2 straight-forward, multi-part questions to each homework
-  - Post grades to Canvas
+  - Add questions to appropriate Canvas quizzes
-  - Post solutions to Canvas on homework due date unless instructor indicates otherwise via email
+  - Restructure existing Canvas quiz questions to use multiple choice/answer and numeric answer with range

-- Exams
+- Exams (may change depending on COVID situation)
   - "Take" exam ahead of time and give instructor feedback
-  - Grade exam with instructor
+  - Construct Canvas quizzes for exams

+- Discussion board
-- Response in a timely manner to Canvas discussion board posts
+  - Respond in a timely manner to Canvas discussion board posts
+  - If students send you questions via email, post to discusison board and answer there